LucasJuvito/AluraPic/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### WEB API that providers data

+The WEB API that providers data for this application is in api.zip, unzip this file, enter api directory in terminal and run `npm install`, `npm install sqlite3` to install dependencies and `npm start` to run.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.